 Fill up during Latinx Restaurant Week

 Many small businesses have been severely impacted by Covid-19, with independent restaurants and bars continuing to feel that impact.
 To support Latinx-owned restaurants and honor the individuals that have worked tirelessly to keep their doors open, Philadelphia’s Hispanic Chamber of Commerce is hosting Dine Latino Restaurant Week from October 11th-15th.
-The participating restaurants — Alma del Mar near Lincoln Square by Common, Laz Cazuelas near Common at Broadridge, and Que Chula es Puebla near Common Frankford, among many others–are offering free appetizers and desserts to visitors.
+The participating restaurants — Alma del Mar, Laz Cazuelas near Common at Broadridge, and Que Chula es Puebla near Common Frankford, among many others–are offering free appetizers and desserts to visitors.
 Support delicious, Latinx-owned restaurants this fall, then…

 Veg out at Common